dj1ch/pico-honeypot/README.md

 - download the code for the [pico](code.py), and the code to put on the [container](script.sh), along with these two python scripts for the container. [here's the first one](shell.py), and [here's the second one](shell_usb.py)
 - copy the `code.py` onto the pico
 - put the `script.sh`, `shell.py` and `shell_usb.py` onto the container
-- on the container, install the `pyserial` library using `pip`
+- on the container, install the `pyserial` library using `pip`. be sure to install python and pip as well!

 ```shell
 sudo apt install python3 pip -y
 ```

-then run
+then run the command

 ```shell
 pip install pyserial
 ```

+by now we should have all of our depedancies and needed libraries now.

 - mark the script as an executable